 For beginners, selecting a topic and conducting the essential keyword research should come before picking out blog titles.
 This way, you can ensure that you're targeting keywords and subject matter that your customers are actually interested in.

-If there are posts on the first page of Google from 2015, and if they have outdated content, they aren’t going to serve your customer very well.
+If there are posts on the first page of Google from 2015, (like the last one from HubSpot) and if they have outdated content, they aren’t going to serve your customer very well.

 Customers like variety.

 While many customers go back to the same resources over and over, they want to hear different opinions and approaches as well.
 Even if you're not a top influencer like Brian Dean, your expertise matters.

 Top ranking doesn't guarantee quality.

 During your initial research stages, you might notice that the top 1-3 ranked posts for your keyword aren’t really great to begin with.
 If that’s the case, you should rank much easier with better content.

 You owe it to your customer to put together a really fantastic resource.
 That content could very well help potential customers select you over a competitor, and it'll help build up your influence in your given industry.